 How much does accessibility API scanning cost per month?

-Costs range from $0 (Pa11y, self-hosted) to $2,250+/month (Deque and Siteimprove enterprise contracts).
+Costs range from $0 (Pa11y, self-hosted) to enterprise annual contracts (Deque and Siteimprove).
 For 1,000 scans per month, WAVE API costs roughly $40, Pope Tech starts at $225, and BrowserStack starts at $459.
-Pa11y is free software — budget $20-50/month for cloud hosting if you're running 10,000+ scans.
+Pa11y is free software, budget $20-50/month for cloud hosting if you're running 10,000+ scans.

 Do accessibility APIs replace manual testing?

-No. Automated scanning catches the top WCAG failures — low contrast text (79.1% of sites), missing alt text (55.5%), and missing form labels (48.2%) — but can't evaluate subjective criteria like whether alt text is actually meaningful, whether content order makes sense to screen reader users, or whether focus management in SPAs works correctly (WebAIM, 2025).
+No. Automated scanning catches the top WCAG failures, low contrast text (79.1% of sites), missing alt text (55.5%), and missing form labels (48.2%), but can't evaluate subjective criteria like whether alt text is actually meaningful, whether content order makes sense to screen reader users, or whether focus management in SPAs works correctly (WebAIM, 2025).
 APIs automate the automatable 57%.
 Human testers handle the rest.

 The Bottom Line